 - Pin grid arrays

 Cutting tools and grinding wheels tend to leave burrs on machined components.
 There are two types of burrs that appear during machining: rollover (or feather) and Poisson.

 MicroBlasting is far more effective at removing a rollover burr.
 Abrasive can strike the brittle root and chips off the rollover burr quickly without damage to the base material.
 A Poisson burr tends to be more ductile and tends to take the base material with it during erosion.

 A part’s material determines the proper attack on the burr.
 Hard components made from stainless, titanium or tool steel require a different approach than much softer polymers like PEEK and nylon.
-MicroBlasting utilizes a wide range of abrasive types.
-Each abrasive has unique characteristics; thus, choosing the appropriate abrasive is key to successful burr removal.
+Every abrasive available to MicroBlasting has unique characteristics; therefore, successful deburring relies on the abrasive selection.